gdiaz384/vEncode/README.md

 ## Basic Usage Guide:

-1. copy the folder somewhere such that vEncode.bat is in the environmental path
+1. copy the folder somewhere such that vEncode.bat is in %path%
 2. open a command prompt
 3. navigate using the CLI to the directory that has the file to encode
 4. vEncode myfile.mp4 h265